 Italy became a Party to the WHO Framework Convention on Tobacco Control on September 30, 2008.

-Smoke Free Places: The law prohibits smoking in most enclosed places, including indoor workplaces and indoor public places.
+The law prohibits smoking in most enclosed places, including indoor workplaces and indoor public places.
 However, the law allows designated smoking rooms if the designated smoking rooms comply with strict technical standards.
 For catering establishments (restaurants, bars, and nightclubs), smoking must be prohibited in at least half of the area of the establishment.
-Public transportation is smoke free.
+Smoking is prohibited in public transportation, and in private vehicles if a child or pregnant woman is present.

-Legislative Decree No. 184 of June 24, 2003 implements EU Directive 2001/37/ECand regulates the packaging and labeling of tobacco products.
+Legislative Decree No. 6 of January 12, 2016 implements EU Directive 2014/40/EU and regulates the packaging and labeling of tobacco products.
 It provides, among other things, the content and format for health warnings and messages.
-Decree of October 25, 2012 implements EU Directive 2012/9/EU by replacing the eight secondary health warnings set out in Legislative Decree No. 184 with 14 new secondary health warnings.

 Similarly, Decree No. 10 of February 15, 2007 implements Law No. 165 and EU Directives 2002/19/CE, 2002/20/CE, 2002/21/CE, and 2002/22/CE regarding audiovisual and broadcasting services.
 Circular No. 2003/25137 of 5/26/2003 and Circular No. 2003/56933 of 12/24/2003 regulate the use of vending machines to sell tobacco products.